WebFuzzing/EvoMaster/README.md

 case studies in [EMB](https://github.com/EMResearch/EMB).

-EvoMaster is currently (2018-2021) funded by a 7.7 million Norwegian Kroner grant by the Norwegian Research Council, as part of the Frinatek project <i>Evolutionary Enterprise Testing</i>.
+EvoMaster is currently (2018-2021) funded by a 7.8 million Norwegian Kroner grant by the Research Council of Norway (RCN), as part of the Frinatek project <i>Evolutionary Enterprise Testing</i>.

 To compile the project, use the Maven command: